 Dr. Martin Luther King, Jr. was a Ph.D. in Systematic Theology.
 The detail of Martin Luther King Jr. educational background is as below.

-At the age of 5 years, King joined Young Street Elementary School in Atlanta, Georgia.
-When it was discovered that the age requirement for school admittance is 6 years then King was not permitted to go to school.
+At 5 years, King joined Young Street Elementary School in Atlanta, Georgia.
+When it was discovered that the age requirement for school admittance is 6 years then King could not go to school.

-At the age of 6 years, King enrolled in David T. Elementary School.
+At 6 years, King enrolled in David T. Elementary School.
 He also attended Atlanta University Laboratory School and Booker T. School.
 King did not complete formal graduation from Booker T. Washington and skipped ninth and twelfth grades.

-At the age of 15 years, King entered Morehouse College due to high scores on the college entrance examination.
-Entrance in Morehouse College was the reason for leaving Booker T. without formal graduation.
+At 15 years, King entered Morehouse College because of high scores on the college entrance examination.
+Entrance to Morehouse College was the reason for leaving Booker T. without formal graduation.